OlympusDAO/olympus-docs/docs/overview/09_convertible-deposits.md

 - **Yield Strategy**: USDS deposits earn Sky Savings Rate through sUSDS vault
 - **Minimum Deposit**: 1 USDS
 - **Deposit Cap**: 1,000,000 USDS
-- **Borrowing Terms**: Borrowing was not enabled in the initial configuration.
-See the current parameters below and the Olympus app for live borrowing terms.
 - **Reclaim Rate**: 90% (90% of the deposited amount will be returned upon reclaim)

 ##### Auction